ghernanbustos/DL-Classification-JournalSubmiss/README.md

 - DataSets.
 - Deep Learning training scripts.

+## Google drive link
+There are two folder
+- 1_DeepLearning_256pt
+- 2_DeepLearning_1024pt

+For 1024 signal samples, the project size exceeds the allowed by GitHub, so download from [DeepLearning_1024pt]() and include in the respective folder.

 ## Datasets for training process:
 Folders `<signal-type>_<snr-level>dB` contains raw data generated with [App Name](link to project).
 This files are formatted with `DataBaseGen_RawSignal_<train or test>.m` script and save as .mat file